Passenger activity at airports – in the most simple terms – boils down to three things: departing, arriving and waiting.

 The time passengers spend idle, after security clearance but before boarding their flight, is dubbed the “golden hour” – that prime spending period that airports and retailers want to maximise.

-“Many airports want to prolong and expand this hour, because that translates to revenues,” Mr Lukaszewicz said.
+“Many airports want to prolong and expand this hour, because that translates to revenues,” Mr Lukaszewicz told Telegraph Travel.
 “The equation is simple: The more time passengers spend in the golden hour, the more money they will spend.
 And every minute counts.”